 Aamir Ibrahim was the captain of his school cricket team.
-In an exclusive chit chat, he shared with us his journey from being a cricket enthusiast to a leader at Mobilink.
+In an exclusive chit chat with MORE News, he shared with us his journey from being a cricket enthusiast to a leader at Mobilink.

-Here are some interesting facts that he shared with us;
+Here is the excerpt of what he shared with us;

 Where does the market leader stand in the existing 3G regime?

 I think Mobilink started on a good journey as you know that 3G licenses were awarded last year, and four of the operators got the license whereas all five are rolling out their respective networks.